 Provide A Uniform Customer Experience Across Channels.

 There’s nothing worse for a consumer than clicking an attractive advertisement and then landing on a confusing page that looks nothing like the original ad.
 Consumers that click on advertisements are motivated to buy, but when the purchasing experience isn’t convenient or on-brand it’s an instant buzz kill.
-Promotional strategies, product availability and brand presentation should feel the same across all channels (i.e., mobile store, online, social media).
+Promotional strategies, product availability and brand presentation should feel the same across all channels (i.e., mobile store, online, social media) when implementing them in a marketing strategy.
 Brand structure and consistency builds trust with customers, and that trust will help you achieve growth.

 Consider Live Chat.